Joseph-33/RadioGrab/README.md

 # RadioGrab

+Do you love listening to the radio?

+Are you sick of radio DJ's who won't stop talking?

+Look no further, this python script will make a playlist for you out of the last 24h of songs on the radio

-A simple python script that will obtain the most recently played songs on an internet radio station and create a spotify playlist out of the list.
+This will obtain the most recently played songs on an internet radio station and create a spotify playlist out of the list.

 # Getting Started
 - Edit the config.yaml file with a text editor and fill in the required values